 What were my favourite childhood chingri dishes?
 Ma used to make a rich mustard paste gravy with green chilies.
 As she used to serve the food, unlike the other dishes, this was easy to distribute as she used to count the shrimp pieces and distribute equally.
 However, by the end, either she or me would end up asking for more from Baba.
 Shrimps floating in the rich mustard gravy and then the counting process and getting shared across plates – was one of the high moments of Family Bonding.

 Ma also used to make chingri machher baati chorchori.
 I am yet to learn why the name baati chorchori?
-Chorchori is almost like a free style of cooking in Bengali cuisine where almost all vegetables can be added, a dash of mustard oil and slow cooked.
+Chorchori is almost like a free style of cooking in Bengali cuisine.
+In this process, almost all vegetables can be added, a dash of mustard oil and slow cooked.
 Perhaps the name bati chorchori comes from the fact that it gets slow cooked in a bowl (bati).
-I assume in the past, where cooking was slow and time consuming and large families and multiple kids to manage, the housewives used to resort to this as an easy solution.
+I assume the roots lie in the past socio economic conditions.
+At that time, cooking was slow and time consuming and large families and multiple kids to manage, the housewives used to resort to this as an easy solution.
 It has always been my favourite for the strong and pungent smell of mustard oil, steamed but not fried slices of onions in between and the shrimps getting an elevation for the steaming process.

 Chingri machher baati chorchori can be had with rice and roti both, however rice is more preferred.